 The most prominent law in this sphere is the Americans with Disabilities Act (ADA).
 It prohibits discrimination against people with disabilities in all areas of public life.

-To help developers achieve ADA compliance for websites and web applications, there are special detailed guidelines.
+To help web developers achieve ADA compliance for websites and web applications, there are special detailed guidelines.
 The Web Content Accessibility Guidelines (WCAG) have been developed by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C).

 To achieve better interaction with the accessibility devices, W3C has also introduced WAI-ARIA (Accessible Rich Internet Applications) standard that offers a set of special attributes to add to the HTML markup.